Media Contact: Stacy Shreffler, Media Relations, Tel: 617-867-8203

 Boston Images for Media: BostonUSA Image Library

-Boston Visitor information – events, tips on visiting and Great Deals! are on the Greater Boston Convention & Visitors Bureau www.BostonUSA.com
+Additional events and activities as well as tips on visiting and Great Deals! can be found on the Greater Boston Convention & Visitors Bureau's official website, www.BostonUSA.com